rossenburgg/24Matters/24Matters/README.md

 - **Transaction History**: Access a detailed record of all transactions and tasks performed.
 - **Customer Support**: Integrated support functionality for account and transaction-related inquiries.
 - **Security Features**: Enhanced account security with two-factor authentication and real-time alerts for suspicious activities.
-- **Analytics and Reporting**: Detailed analytics dashboard for performance metrics and downloadable reports for transaction and earnings tracking.

 ## Getting started